Blood Hunt (comics): Main plot

-Following the Temple of the First Blasphemy's arrival in New York City, Doctor Strange's astral form and Clea visit Doctor Doom in Doomstadt, Latveria as he starts to talk to Strange's astral form who noted that they should have visited him first.
 At the Temple of the First Blasphemy, Black Panther meets up with Blade and the Bloodcoven.
 When Black Panther asks if the man he is speaking with is actually Eric Brooks, it is revealed that Blade is possessed by Varnae.
-Back in Doomstadt, Doom informs Strange's astral form and Clea about Varnae and how Marie Laveau had failed to make Blade the host of Varnae the first time, (Note: As seen in Blade the Vampire Hunter #1.) but now has succeeded the second time around.
-When Strange's astral form mentions that there are no vampires in Latveria, Doom mentioned that he took precautions in case of a vampire invasion as well as a precaution regarding the Darkforce when Strange's astral form brings it up.
-To bring the Sun back, Strange mentions they will need a lot of mages and magical creatures, but Doom reveals he already took care of one of the requirements by enlisting the students from Strange Academy.
-But Doom mentions that, if this plans is to succeed, Strange must give him the title of Sorcerer Supreme.
-Meanwhile, In Asgard, Hunter's Moon and Tigra talk about how they would get the Aesir on their side when word of Thor's defeat reaches Asgard.
-They arrive outside the cell of Khonshu where they are revealed to have brought Wrecker with them bust Khonshu out with the help of his Asgardain crowbar.
-At the Temple of the First Blasphemy, the Varnae-possessed Blade tells Black Panther that he has the power of a god and the living Darkhold in his possession which he needs to complete his ritual.
-Varnae states that the vampire is his pupal form as he calls the entire power of the Darkforce Dimension to him.
-Just then, everyone sees the glowing light of the Moon appear in the sky as the undead Fists of Khonshu descend upon the army of vampires led by a resurrected Marc Spector.
-Black Panther reveals to Varnae that the heart-shaped herb has been healing from the vampiric infection bit by bit as he frees Thor.
+Back in Doomstadt, Doom informs Strange and Clea about Varnae and how Marie Laveau had failed to make Blade the host of Varnae the first time, (Note: As seen in Blade the Vampire Hunter #1.) but now has succeeded the second time around.
+Doom reveals that he has a plan to get rid of the Darkforce covering Earth in exchange for Strange giving up his title of Sorcerer Supreme.
+At the Temple of the First Blasphemy, the Varnae-possessed Blade tells Black Panther that he has the power of a god and the living Darkhold in his possession, which he needs to complete his ritual.
+Black Panther reveals to Varnae that the heart-shaped herb has been healing his vampiric infection bit by bit as he frees Thor.
 The rest of the Avengers show up as Varnae dares them to face the Unliving Darkforce.